The MA really helped me finesse my skills and hone in on what I really wanted to do with my life.

 How has your career developed since leaving NTU?

-“I am currently back at NTU in an intern position as a Video Assistant in the Digital Marketing team.
+“I am currently back at NTU as Multimedia Executive in the Digital Marketing team.
 I would not be here without my postgraduate degree and portfolio.”

 What does your current job involve (day to day activities/projects)?